Martin challenges Edozie to "play every week at Anderlecht" as he monitors his progress - TribalFootball.com

 He scored six goals and provided three assists for Southampton last season which attracted the attention of Anderlecht who will look to make the winger a regular starter this season.

-The 21-year-old wanted a move away this year in the search of regular football and Martin spoke to the Daily Echo about how he is excited to see how he progresses.
+The 21-year-old wanted a move away this year in the search for regular football and Martin spoke to the Daily Echo about how he is excited to see how he progresses.

 "I think it's brilliant for him.
 He just needs to get back playing, get his spark back.